iammuhammadusama321/JavaScript/README.md

 # JavaScript
-covering main concepts of javascript with buildnig projects knowledge
+covering main concepts of javascript for building projects